revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/HTML-CSS/CSS Introduction.md

 ---

-3. Can you tell me briefly about  CSS “box model” and the layout components that it consists of?
+3. Explian CSS “box model” and the layout components that it consists of?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)